Remy Ma’s Wendy Williams Video: Nicki Minaj’s Butt, Shether, ‘Not A Nice Person’

 — Matthews Ohotto (@MatthewsOhotto) March 3, 2017

 Remy said that she realized she has to treat everyone with respect — from cab drivers to hairdressers and beyond — with Remy alluding to not-so-nice things about Nicki being told to Remy from all sorts of people.
-Remy said that some of the things folks have told her about Nicki are “going too far,” and she won’t repeat the stuff said about Nicki in the public.
+Remy said that some of the things folks have told her about Nicki are “going too far,” and she won’t repeat the stuff said about Nicki in public.

 [Featured Image by Thibault Camus/AP Images]